Ayush1-jpg/Ecommerce-Sales-SQL-Analysis/README.md

 🚀 Conclusion

-This project demonstrates SQL skills in data extraction, aggregation, and business analysis using real-world e-commerce data.
+This project demonstrates strong SQL skills in data extraction, aggregation, and business analysis.
+It showcases the ability to transform raw data into actionable insights for decision-making.

+⭐ Future Improvements

+Add advanced SQL queries (JOINs, subqueries, CASE statements)

+Integrate with Power BI for visualization

+Include real dataset or sample data for better reproducibility